-STEP FOUR: Write to the Board Chairman (Board members may discuss the issue with College personnel and/or the complainant to bring about a resolution, or the matter may come before a Board meeting).
+STEP FOUR: Write to the Board Chairman (Board members may discuss the issue with College personnel and/or the complainant to bring about a resolution, or the matter may come before a Board meeting). board@hillside.wa.edu.au

-STEP FIVE: Write to the College Association (through the Senior Pastor).
+STEP FIVE: Write to the College Association (through the Chairman).
 Mediation or arbitration may be provided at this stage.